MichielStock/STMOZOO/README.md

 The notebook is the main material.

 Levenberg-Marquardt is a numerical algorithm specifically made as an improvement to the Gauss-Newton method.
-It employs Gradient descent to counter some disadvantages of Gauss-Newton's method.
+It employs Gradient descent to counter some disadvantages of Gauss-Newton.
 Both algorithms are meant to solve nonlinear least square problems.
 In the notebook we build the algorithms from the ground up trying to get a more intuitive look at them.